-On 4 April 2006, the Commission received a Rule change proposal from the National Electricity Market Management Company (NEMMCO) requesting that the Australian Energy Market Commission (Commission) make a Rule to introduce robustness and increase flexibility in market settlement reallocations.
-The Rule change proposal is intended to provide settlement reallocations that reflect generic financial market contracts, including futures contracts, which are currently traded by participants in the National Electricity Market (NEM) to hedge their market risk.
-In addition, NEMMCO is also seeking to tighten up the prudential market framework to better address the credit exposure of a reallocating market participant.
+On 4 April 2006, the Commission received a Rule change proposal from the National Electricity Market Management Company (NEMMCO) requesting that the Australian Energy Market Commission (Commission) make a Rule to enhance the structure and increase the flexibility of market settlement reallocations.
+The Rule change proposal sought to provide settlement reallocations that reflect generic financial market contracts, including futures contracts, which are currently traded by participants in the National Electricity Market (NEM) to hedge their market risk.
+In addition, NEMMCO sought to tighten up the prudential market framework to better address the credit exposure of a reallocating market participant.

-In the remainder of this section, the NEMMCO proposed Reallocations Rule is summarised.
+In the remainder of this section, the NEMMCO proposal is summarised.
 In addition, the context for the proposed Rule is explained, including a discussion of the problem that the proposed Rule is seeking to address.